AndrewFerg05/PYNQ_Mathematically_Generated_Images/README.md

 The output folder contains the intended output of each design.

 The remaining folders each contain a Jupyter notebook and the corresponding .hws and .bit files for each design.
-The contents of these folder are required to be upload to the board.
+The contents of these folders are required to be upload to the board.

 This can be done by running the following in a terminal window on the baord